Where to startedit

 - Make sure Enroll in Fleet is selected.

 Download, install, and enroll the Elastic Agent on your host by selecting your host operating system and following the Install Elastic Agent on your host step.
+Note that the commands shown are for AMD platforms, but ARM packages are also available.
+Refer to the Elastic Agent downloads page for the full list of available packages.

 If you are enrolling the agent in a Fleet Server that uses your organization’s certificate you must add the